-The 2020 MacBook Pro 13 is now on sale with a new keyboard, more storage, and if you are willing to pay for it — faster performance.
+The early 2020 MacBook Pro 13 is on sale with an improved keyboard, more storage, and if you are willing to pay for it — faster performance.
 While there are some good reasons to buy the new MacBook Pro 13, there are also several reasons you should skip this model or that you should at least plan on spending a significant amount of money for the best version.
-Here is a look at the reasons you shouldn’t buy the 2020 MacBook Pro 13, and why you should go ahead and buy it today.
+Here is a look at the reasons you shouldn’t buy the 2020 MacBook Pro 13, and why you should go ahead and buy it.

 On the outside, the 2020 MacBook Pro 13-inch models all look the same, but there is a dramatic difference inside depending on how much you want to spend.
 If you buy the $1,799 MacBook Pro 13 model, you get the latest Intel 10th gen Core i processors that are vastly faster and include much better graphics performance.
 When you buy the entry-level Macbook Pro, you are getting an older 8th Gen Intel Core i processor.
 This isn’t a bad processor, but it feels like a poor value compared to the MacBook Air.

-You can buy the 2020 MacBook Pro 13 from Apple and B&H Photo starting at $1,299 ($1,199 with student discount).
+You can buy the 2020 MacBook Pro 13 from Apple, Amazon and B&H Photo starting at $1,299 ($1,199 with student discount).
 Apple sells three models including a $1,499 model and a $1,799 model.
-You don’t get the new processor until you bump up to the most expensive model.
-We expect to see availability at Best Buy and Amazon soon.
-It would not shock us to see 2020 MacBook Pro deals arrive in the next month.
+You don’t get the new processor until you bump up to the most expensive model, but we could see new processor options this week.

 Here are the reasons you shouldn’t buy the 2020 MacBook Pro 13;